 Figure 9-2 summarizes radiological performance scores in the ERA and MAPEP programs.
-During 2007, the New York State ELAP did not provide radiological samples for PE testing, so there were no ELAP scores as there have been in past years.
-GEL and TA had average overall satisfactory scores of 99 and 93 percent, respectively.
+As in 2007, during 2008 the New York State ELAP did not provide radiological samples for PE testing, so there were no ELAP scores.
+GEL and TA had average overall satisfactory scores of 85 and 95 percent, respectively.
 More details about the radiological assessments are in Section 9.6.1.1.

 Figure 9-3 summarizes the nonradiological performance results of the three participating laboratories (GEL, H2M, and TA) in the ERA, MAPEP, and ELAP tests.
-For nonradiological tests, the average overall satisfactory results ranged from 95.3 to 100 percent.
+For nonradiological tests, the average overall satisfactory results ranged from 92 to 100 percent.
 Additional details on nonradiological evaluations are in Section 9.6.1.2.